 In the final section of this guide, we will provide some concluding remarks and summarize the key takeaways for judgment creditors seeking to navigate the debtor's examination process effectively.

-Non-compliance with the debtor's examination process can have significant consequences for the judgment debtor.
+Non-compliance with the debtor’s examination process can have significant consequences for the judgment debtor.
 The examination process is a legal obligation, and failure to comply can result in severe repercussions.
+Ignoring a court order or summons to appear for a debtor's examination can result in serious consequences, including a warrant issued for your arrest.

 The consequences of non-compliance may vary depending on the jurisdiction, but expected outcomes include: